20H

 WHAT WILL I LEARN IN THE TRAINING?

-• Trauma Theory, Attachment Theory, and Interoceptive Neuroscience
+Trauma Theory, Attachment Theory, and Interoceptive Neuroscience

-• Where is the Yoga in Trauma-Sensitive Yoga
+Where is the Yoga in Trauma-Sensitive Yoga

-• Core elements of TCTSY methodology
+Core elements of TCTSY methodology

-• TCTSY practice and practice facilitation (including a sample sequence)
+TCTSY practice and practice facilitation (including a sample sequence)

-when does the course take place?
+when does the NEXT TRAINING take place?

-Friday, December 5th - 16.00 - 20.00 CET
+Friday, January 16th - 16.00 - 20.00 CET

-Saturday, December 6th - 11.00 -17.00 CET
+Saturday, January 17th - 11.00 -17.00 CET

-Sunday, December 7th - 11.00 - 17.00 CET
+Sunday, January 18th - 11.00 - 17.00 CET

 The course consists of 15 hours of online learning together + 5 hrs of independent study/reading with materials provided.
 Each day we start and end with a TCTSY- practice.
+The first hour on Saturday and Sunday is dedicated to TCTSY - practice, where you can have an embodied experience of the methodology.
+We also end each day with a ca. 30 min TCTSY embodiment practice.
+Starting from day 2, you will also get the opportunity to try out some of the TCTSY principles.

 what is the language of instruction?